Logickin-Lambda/sunvox_3xlog/src/fundamental/logic_gates.md

 <object data="../apps/circuitjs/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKABlxiUQAWMQ8Cjy9+UMQDMAhgBsAznWqR2nbjx7CwQ3urFUpchUiX9u2NLzPbhPS9wAmdKQFdpAFwbS6d8LqixWAOZWFqp4VDbcVMYI3GBcISBm4ZZUkRQsQA" width="100%" height="500vh"></object>

-Building an OR gate is as simple as an AND gate, but you need a distortion instead.
+Building an OR gate is as simple as an AND gate, but you need a distortion instead, and setting the distortion as shown:

 ![or gate](../images/logic_gates/or_gate.png)

-After that, you need to change the following controller in the distortion as shown:

 | Controller    | Values |
 |---------------|--------|